Few people realise how gorgeous this region of China is. Here’s our 12-day Yunnan itinerary with scenic views comparable to Switzerland!

 Green Lake Park (翠湖公园)

 This park is absolutely gorgeous, with always-blooming flowers and clear waters reflecting the magnificent bridges.
 It’s also the perfect place to absorb the Kunming culture!
-Every Sunday, the local people from all walks of life adorn traditional costumes and gather at the park to dance, sing and have fun.
+Every Sunday, locals from all walks of life adorn traditional costumes and gather at the park to dance, sing and have fun.

 They even welcome foreigners.
 But beware, the dance steps are not easy at all (It’s like an eastern hoedown where everyone knows the steps and you are like what is going on).